Agile Release Train

 2. Training the Lean-Agile leaders

 It is expected that Lean-Agile leaders understand and implement the principles of SAFe.
 They are responsible for leading and facilitating this framework adoption for improved outcomes.
-In order to get a smooth transition, you will need to train these leaders up to the best standards.
+To get a smooth transition, you will need to train these leaders up to the best standards.

 3. Defining ART and value streams